-Employees working for seven (7) hours or more per day shall be permitted a rest period of fifteen (15) consecutive minutes both in the first and second half of the day.
-Employees working a minimum of three (3) consecutive hours shall be permitted one (1) fifteen (15) minute rest period.
+Employees working for seven (7) hours or more per day shall be permitted a rest break of fifteen (15) consecutive minutes both in the first and second half of the day.
+Employees working a minimum of three (3) consecutive hours shall be permitted one (1) fifteen (15) minute rest break.

-Employees working for five (5) hours or more per day shall receive a minimum one half (1/2) hour unpaid lunch break.
-Rest breaks and lunch breaks are to be scheduled into the work day and are not intended to shorten the length of the work day.
+Employees working for five (5) hours or more per day shall receive a minimum one half (1/2) hour unpaid meal break.
+Rest breaks and meal breaks shall be scheduled into the work day and are not intended to shorten the length of the work day.